Natural product: Synthesis

 A second important step was the synthesis of organic compounds.
-Whereas the synthesis of inorganic substances had been known for a long time, the synthesis of organic substances was a difficult hurdle.
-In 1827 the Swedish chemist Jöns Jacob Berzelius held that an indispensable force of nature for the synthesis of organic compounds, called vital force or life force, was needed.
-This philosophical idea, vitalism, well into the 19th century had many supporters, even after the introduction of the atomic theory.
-The idea of vitalism especially fitted in with beliefs in medicine; the most traditional healing practices believed that disease was the result of some imbalance in the vital energies that distinguishes life from nonlife.
-A first attempt to break the vitalism idea in science was made in 1828, when the German chemist Friedrich Wöhler succeeded in synthesizing urea, a natural product found in urine, by heating ammonium cyanate, an inorganic substance:
+While the synthesis of inorganic substances had been known for a long time, creating organic substances was a major challenge.
+In 1827, the Swedish chemist Jöns Jacob Berzelius argued that a vital force or life force was essential for synthesizing organic compounds.
+This idea, known as vitalism, had many supporters well into the 19th century, even after the introduction of atomic theory.
+Vitalism also aligned with traditional medicine, which often viewed disease as a result of imbalances in vital energies that distinguish life from nonlife.

-This reaction showed that there was no need for a life force in order to prepare organic substances.
-This idea, however, was initially met with a high degree of skepticism, and only 20 years later, with the synthesis of acetic acid from carbon by Adolph Wilhelm Hermann Kolbe, was the idea accepted.
-Organic chemistry has since developed into an independent area of research dedicated to the study of carbon-containing compounds, since that element in common was detected in a variety of nature-derived substances.
-An important factor in the characterization of organic materials was on the basis of their physical properties (such as melting point, boiling point, solubility, crystallinity, or color).
+The first significant challenge to vitalism came in 1828 when German chemist Friedrich Wöhler synthesized urea, a natural product found in urine, by heating ammonium cyanate, an inorganic substance:

+This reaction demonstrated that a life force was not needed to create organic substances.
+Initially, this idea faced skepticism, but it gained acceptance 20 years later when Adolph Wilhelm Hermann Kolbe synthesized acetic acid from carbon disulfide.
+Since then, organic chemistry has developed into a distinct field focused on studying carbon-containing compounds, which were found to be prevalent in nature.

 Structural theories

-A third step was the structure elucidation of organic substances: although the elemental composition of pure organic substances (irrespective of whether they were of natural or synthetic origin) could be determined fairly accurately, the molecular structure was still a problem.
-The urge to do structural elucidation resulted from a dispute between Friedrich Wöhler and Justus von Liebig, who both studied a silver salt of the same composition but had different properties.
-Wöhler studied silver cyanate, a harmless substance, while von Liebig investigated silver fulminate, a salt with explosive properties.
-The elemental analysis shows that both salts contain equal quantities of silver, carbon, oxygen and nitrogen.
-According to the then prevailing ideas, both substances should possess the same properties, but this was not the case.
-This apparent contradiction was later solved by Berzelius's theory of isomers, whereby not only the number and type of elements are of importance to the properties and chemical reactivity, but also the position of atoms in within a compound.
-This was a direct cause for the development of structure theories, such as the radical theory of Jean-Baptiste Dumas and the substitution theory of Auguste Laurent.
-However, it took until 1858 before by August Kekulé formulated a definite structure theory.
-He posited that carbon is tetravalent and can bind to itself to form carbon chains as they occur in natural products.
+The third key development was the structure elucidation of organic substances.
+While the elemental composition of pure organic compounds could be determined accurately, their molecular structures remained unclear.
+This issue became evident in a dispute between Friedrich Wöhler and Justus von Liebig, who studied silver salts with identical compositions but different properties.
+Wöhler examined silver cyanate, a harmless compound, while von Liebig investigated the explosive silver fulminate.
+Elemental analysis showed both salts had the same amounts of silver, carbon, oxygen, and nitrogen, yet their properties differed, contradicting the prevailing view that composition alone determined properties.

+This discrepancy was explained by Berzelius's theory of isomers, which proposed that not only the number and type of elements but also the arrangement of atoms affects a compound's properties.
+This insight led to the development of structural theories, such as the radical theory of Jean-Baptiste Dumas and the substitution theory of Auguste Laurent.
+A definitive structure theory was proposed in 1858 by August Kekulé, who suggested that carbon is tetravalent and can bond to itself, forming chains found in natural products.